nser77/shorewall/README.md

 # shorewall

-Shorewall repository for a server installation.
+Shorewall repository for a server installation wit HA and WIREGUARD support.

 The repo was tested with ``` Shorewall 5.0, 5.1 and 5.2 ```.